This stunning 6-layer rainbow cake with white frosting is a show stopping birthday cake that is actually really easy to bake and assemble.

 Cake layers assembled with filling.
 At this point I let the cake sit overnight on my counter with a clean towel over it.
 I left the second batch of frosting sitting in the bowl of my mixer so it could come to room temperature.
 In the morning, I beat it for a few seconds and then frosted the top of the cake.

 I knew this recipe absolutely required a homemade white frosting but I just wasn't sure about the lemon frosting mentioned in the cake recipe.
-Too scared to just leave the lemon extract out, I went hunting for a different white frosting recipe and decided on Annie's Swiss Meringue Buttercream instead.
-The ingredients were similar and I appreciated Annie's additional notes on the recipe.
+Too scared to just leave the lemon extract out, I went hunting for a different white frosting recipe and decided on a Swiss Meringue Buttercream instead.
 When I first tasted the frosting, my immediate thought was that it is like Cool Whip but more buttery.
 It is so light and fluffy but substantial enough to frost a cake with.
 This will definitely be my standard frosting recipe from now on.

 I had a baby shower to attend an hour away the day before the Peanut's birthday bash, so I decided to attempt freezing of the cake layers and frosting so I could simply defrost and assemble the night before.
 Other than one glitch, it worked like a charm!!
 So I've added my make-ahead tips below which will allow you to have this crazy show stopper of a cake without it consuming your entire pre-party time budget!
 You can bake the layers one day and make two batches of frosting on two other days.
 Fit it in however you have time!